NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for Use:**

+This attribute allows the resource to be given multiple titles.
+For example titles on different languages, working titles, etc.

 To improve searchability by title, it is recommended to add an alternative title when the original title contains numbers and/or special characters, or when numbers are originally written out as words.

-Examples:
-  - `title`: 1-2-3 mathematics = `alternative`: one two three mathematics.
-  - `title`: Kari & Bjarne on a fishingtrip = `alternative`: Kari and Bjarne on a fishingtrip.
-  - `title`: Tousand mountain peaks  = `alternative`: 1000 mountain peaks.

 The alternative titles MUST have a type, to describe what kind of title is submitted.
 The use of the type attribute should be meaningful to the submitter, reflect the metadata catalog or system, and be applied consistently (using a standardized format).

-Language code should be specified.
+Language code should be specified for the title value (not the type).
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 **Example:**
 ```json